ric2b/Vivaldi-browser/chromium/docs/website/site/developers/design-documents/sync/unified-sync-and-storage-overview/index.md

 ### 2. Trivial - special case of Typical pattern without the native model

-Model type examples: Sessions, DeviceInfo.
+Data type examples: Sessions, DeviceInfo.

-This is a further simplification of the Typical pattern where there is no native model and everything is fully contained inside the model type specific ModelTypeService.
+This is a further simplification of the Typical pattern where there is no native model and everything is fully contained inside the data type specific DataTypeService.

 ### 3. Custom with unified storage.

-Model type examples: Bookmarks, TypedURLs.
+Data type examples: Bookmarks, TypedURLs.

-This pattern is for complex model types with existing storage mechanism that can accommodate storing additional Sync metadata.
-The consistency is ensured by custom, model type specific sync metadata storage implementation that piggybacks the already existing native storage mechanism.
+This pattern is for complex data types with existing storage mechanism that can accommodate storing additional Sync metadata.
+The consistency is ensured by custom, data type specific sync metadata storage implementation that piggybacks the already existing native storage mechanism.

-For example, for Bookmarks model type, the metadata storage could leverage the existing bookmark’s MetaInfo container to bundle arbitrary Sync metadata along with bookmarks.
+For example, for Bookmarks data type, the metadata storage could leverage the existing bookmark’s MetaInfo container to bundle arbitrary Sync metadata along with bookmarks.

-For TypedURLs model type, sync metadata could go into a separate table in the existing SQLite database.
+For TypedURLs data type, sync metadata could go into a separate table in the existing SQLite database.
 The consistency would be ensured by leveraging the already existing open transaction mechanism.